mp3skater/getop/README.md

 ## Installation

-Download the [latest release](https://github.com/mp3skater/GetOP-mod-data/releases/latest) and put the mod .zip file into the `mods` folder of your Minecraft world or Server.
+Download the [latest release](https://github.com/mp3skater/GetOP-mod-data/releases/latest) and put the mod .zip file into the `mods` folder of your Minecraft client or/and server.
+For further explenation you may use this very detailed [**guide**](https://www.windowscentral.com/minecraft-java-edition-guide-how-to-install-mods).

 Also available on Modrinth and CurseForge!